douglasmuraoka/blog-react-redux/README.md

   - Display post details
   - Show 3 latest comments under the post
   - Display load button.
 Every click on this button should load 10 additional comments

-### General:
-  - Make sure you are displaying a loading state
-  - You can use state management
-  - Try to provide nice UX
-  - You are free to use a frontend framework like Bootstrap etc

-  - Optional: Allow to leave a comment for a post, with at least 5 chars
+  - You can leave a comment for a post, with at least 5 chars
-  - Optional: instead of fake API, create your own API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).